jkz/python-callm/README.md

 Callm
 =====

-Callm is a fancy python http/url library, geared towards calling Restful APIs with style.
+Callm is a sexy python http/url library, built to interact with (restful) web APIs.